Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Identifying GACE via Bridge Functions

-\end{assumption} \cref{assump: existence-bridge} implies that a function $h_0$ of the negative control outcomes $W$ and another function $q_0$ of the negative control actions $Z$ can play a similar role as the regression function $k_0$ and the generalized propensity score $f$, respectively (see \cref{lem:bridge-identification} below).
-Here we call $h_0$ the \emph{outcome bridge function} and $q_0$ the \emph{action bridge function}.
-Note we only assume that such bridge functions exist, but they may be \emph{nonunique}.
-In contrast, many previous negative control literature assume the uniqueness of bridge functions, either explicitly or as a consequence of other assumptions \citep[\eg,][]{miao2018a,CuiYifan2020Spci}.
-See more discussion in \cref{sec: literature,sec: completeness}.
+\end{definition} From \Cref{def: bridge}, we can observe that an outcome bridge function $h_0$ and an action brdige function $q_0$ can play a similar role as the regression function $k_0$ and the generalized propensity score $f$, respectively (see \cref{lem:bridge-identification} below).
+Theses bridge functions are not necessarily unique.
+We thus define the sets of bridge functions as follows:

+The existence of bridge functions depends on the relationship between $(Y, Z, W)$ and the unmeasured confounders $U$.
+Generally, such bridge functions exist when the negative control proxies $Z, W$ are \emph{sufficiently informative} about the unmeasured confounders $U$.